-Upon advice of the head injury or concussion, BMXNZ will supply the rider their club and the officiating team as letter confirming the stand down period.
 A rider must obtain written clearance from a doctor stating they are cleared of concussion and complete the mandatory 3 week stand down before they can return to riding.

-Any rider who appears groggy, unsteady or confused after sustaining a knock to the head, either immediately or in the follow 24hrs, is likely to have received some form of a head injury and should follow the procedures above.
+Any rider who appears groggy, unsteady or confused after sustaining a knock to the head is likely to have received some form of a head injury and should follow the procedures above.